pjjonesnz/datatables-buttons-excel-styles/README.md

 <script src="js/buttons.html5.styles.templates.js"></script>
 ```

-Add an excelStyles [export option]() to apply a style or template when you download your DataTable with the Excel button.
+Add an excelStyles config option to apply a style or template when you download your DataTable with the Excel button.

 ``` html